© Copyright Brian Lambert

 Below is shown the mimic panel wiring for a Double Slip.
 Note that each point motor operated switch feeds an LED at the opposite end on the slips mimic diagram.
 Where an Insulated frog slip is used then a Single Pole Double Throw (SPDT) is all that needed at each end.
 This could be for example fed via a Peco PL13 or Seep PM1.
 Where an Electrofrog double slip is being used then a twin contact switch is needed - Double Pole Double Throw (DPDT).
 With one side of each switch feeding the indication LEDs and the other pair of contacts per motor feeding the points frog polarity.
 An example would be a Peco PL15 switch or a Stall point motor with two sets of change-over contacts fitted is required.

 Unable to fit a change-over switch?
 Consider using a Latching Relay!
-A 12 volt latching relay used with a solenoid point motor that is fed from a CDU output or directly from a dc supply can have a latching relay wired across its operating wires.
+A 12 or 24 volt twin coil latching relay used with a solenoid point motor that is fed from a CDU output or directly from a dc supply can have a latching relay wired across its operating wires.
 The latching relay can be positioned and connected into circuit anywhere from the operating switches output terminals, the wiring going off to the motor or at the motor itself.
 Its important to only use a Latching Relay.
 A conventional relay will not operate correctly.

 The wiring diagram below is generic and shows the how the latching and un latching is fed from the point motor wiring.
+Diodes are fitted to ensure correct current flow.

 In the above circuit when the red wire feed to the point motor is powered the latching relay energises and mechanically latches in the energised position and remains in that position even when the power is removed from the red feed wire.
 It will remain latched mechanically until a second pulse of power is fed to its unlatch coil via the green wire.
 This is when the point motor is moved over to the opposite direction.
 Note: The Peco PL11 motor wiring colours are different from those depicted above.